r4gus/keylib/README.md

 The following steps are required to get started:

-1. Add this repository to your project (make sure you call the `pull-deps.sh` script to fetch the required cbor library)
+1. Add this repository to your project
-2. Implement a basic application that acts as a raw usb hid device
+2. Implement a basic application that acts as a raw usb hid device (nfc and bluetooth are currently not supported)
 3. Define the following functions (take a look at the example [here](https://github.com/r4gus/candy-stick-nrf/blob/master/src/auth_descriptor.zig)):
   - `pub fn rand() u32` - Get a 32 bit (true) random number
   - `pub fn millis() u32` - The time in milliseconds since startup (or something similar)